 2.4 Experimental Setup

 A 2 × 2 factorial experiment in Randomized Complete Block Design (RCBD) was used for the study (Alkutubiet al., 2024).
-Three hundred and fifteen Clariasgariepinus juveniles (8.48±0.07 to 8.58±0.08 g) were obtained from the Teaching and Research Farm of the Department of Fisheries and Aquaculture Technology, Federal University of Technology, Akure, Ondo State.
+Three hundred and fifteen ( Clariasgariepinus juveniles (8.48±0.07 to 8.58±0.08 g)) were obtained from the Teaching and Research Farm of the Department of Fisheries and Aquaculture Technology, Federal University of Technology, Akure, Ondo State.
 The Clariasgariepinus juveniles were acclimatized for 14 days and fed with 2mm commercial feed twice a day before the commencement of the experiment (Adeyeniet al., 2022).
 Fish were starved for 24 hours before being placed on experimental diets (Adeshina et al., 2023).
 Twenty-one plastic bowls (55L) containing water were used, with three tanks per diet representing triplicate per experimental diet (Bawiec et al., 2023).
 Fifteen Clariasgariepinus juveniles were allotted into each of the plastic tanks and were fed twice daily between 08:00-09:00 GMT for mornings and 16:00-17:00 GMT for evenings for 70 days.

 2.5 Growth Indices